RedHatGov/fips-openjdk-rhel/README.md

 ### User-specific NSS configuration
-Java processes can specify overrides to the global `java.security` policy when the `security.overridePropertiesFile=true` property in the global `java.security` policy file is set to `true`.
+Java processes can specify overrides to the global `java.security` policy when the `security.overridePropertiesFile=true` property in the global policy file is set to `true`.
 The java command line option

     -Djava.security.properties=your-override-file